open-telemetry/opentelemetry-specification/specification/trace/api.md

 - (Optional) Timestamp to explicitly set the end timestamp.
   If omitted, this MUST be treated equivalent to passing the current time.

+Expect this operation to be called in the "hot path" of production applications.
+It needs to be designed to complete fast, if not immediately.
+This operation itself MUST NOT perform blocking I/O on the calling thread.
+Any locking used MUST be minimized and SHOULD be removed entirely if possible.
+The downstream SpanProcessors and subsequent SpanExporters called from this operation may be used for testing, proof-of-concept ideas, or debugging and may not be designed for production use themselves.
+They are not in the scope this requirement and recommendation.

 #### Record Exception

 To facilitate recording an exception languages SHOULD provide a